cayetana-h/Moodify/README.md

 - Creating mood-based playlists or filters
 - Recommending emotionally similar songs

-We’ve included a built-in function at the end of the notebook that allows you to manually input audio features and receive a predicted mood.
+We’ve included a built-in function at the end of the notebook that allows you to automatically receive a predicted mood and manual one where you can input audio features and receive a predicted mood.

 ### Usage Example
 #### Integration with Spotify API